Sleeping sickness occurs only in equatorial Africa.

 Sleeping sickness occurs only in parts of equatorial Africa where tsetse flies live.
 There are two forms of sleeping sickness.
 Each is caused by a different species of Trypanosoma.
 One form (caused by Trypanosoma brucei gambiense) occurs in West and Central Africa.
 The other form (caused by Trypanosoma brucei rhodesiense) occurs in East Africa.
 Both occur in Uganda.
 There has been a dramatic decrease (> 95%, with fewer than 1,000 cases in 2018) in the number of reported cases of African sleeping sickness over the past 20 years as a result of control efforts , and the disease has been targeted for eradication by the World Health Organization.
 On average one case is diagnosed in the United States each year, always in travelers returning to the United States or immigrants from endemic regions.

 Trypanosoma brucei gambiense and Trypanosoma brucei rhodesiense are usually transmitted to people when an infected tsetse fly bites them and injects the protozoa into the skin.
-The protozoa move to the lymphatic system and bloodstream, where they multiply.
+The protozoa move to the lymphatic system Overview of the Lymphatic System The lymphatic system is a vital part of the immune system.
+It includes organs such as the thymus, bone marrow, spleen, tonsils, appendix, and Peyer patches in the small intestine that produce... read more and bloodstream, where they multiply.
 They then travel to organs and tissues throughout the body and eventually reach the brain.
 The infection is spread when a fly bites an infected person or animal, then bites another person.

 An infected mother can transmit the protozoa to her baby during pregnancy or delivery.
 Rarely, people are infected through blood transfusions.
 Theoretically, the infection could be transmitted through an organ transplant from an infected donor.